 Apart from the main car production plants in Gothenburg (Sweden) and Ghent (Belgium), Volvo Cars has since the 1930s manufactured engines in Skövde (Sweden).
-Vehicle components have been produced in Floby (Sweden) since 1957, while production of body components has been located in Olofström (Sweden) since 1969.
+Production of body components has been located in Olofström (Sweden) since 1969.
 The company furthermore operates an assembly plant in Kuala Lumpur (Malaysia) and a research and development center in Copenhagen (Denmark).
 Finally, Volvo has design centers in Gothenburg (Sweden), Camarillo (USA) and Shanghai (China).

 With the Designed Around You corporate strategy, combined with Volvo Cars’ ambitious expansion plans, the long-term aim is to sell 800,000 cars annually.
 Part of the growth strategy is to establish China as the company’s second home market.